 *One detail was taken out from the original version of the sentence to protect the identity of the family.

-*The quote from Kaneko has been updated to reflect the current situation and for accuracy.
+*The quote from Kaneko has been updated to reflect the current situation.